-Myth #2: Hiring an event planner is too expensive.
+Myth #2: Using an Event Planner for hire is too expensive.

 Budget is always a top concern when putting an event together, so you want to make sure each penny is spent wisely.
 Yes, event planners do come with a cost, but they will usually end up saving you money in the long run.
 Chances are you already have a set budget for your event, so an event planner should simply be one line item that’s already included.
 Plan on committing anywhere from 10 to 20 percent of your overall budget to planning services.
 It may seem like a chunk, but it’s a chunk that will actually help you stay on budget.

 Not only do event planners know how to negotiate, but because events are their business, planners have connections and collective bargaining power to make sure your event benefits from the best services and products at the best price.
 Their years of experience can also keep you from wasting money on costly mistakes that they’ve already learned to avoid.

 When it comes to events and event planners, size really doesn’t matter.
 No event is too small to benefit from the dedicated attention and logistical expertise of a qualified event planner.
 And, if you’ve ever been the one in charge of planning, staffing, organizing, promoting, setting up, hosting, and tearing down an event, you already know how helpful it would be to have someone else on your team.